infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

     └── posts-container/
 ```

-- `PostsCount` component is used only inside the `users-container` top-level route, but it is used in both `user-details-container` and `users-list-container` sub-routes.
+- `PostsCount` component is used only inside the `users-container` top-level route, but it is used in both `user-details-container` and `users-list-container` sub-routes:

 ```
 src/app/